nre-learning/proposals/governance.md

 The Marketing Lead will be elected according to the same criteria and process as the Director.
 The Marketing Lead will have the following responsibilities.

-- Develop the Marketing portion, including metris, of the annual operating plan in consultation with the Technical Community.
+- Develop the Marketing portion, including metrics, of the annual operating plan in consultation with the Technical Community.
 Report regularly to the Steering Committee on progress against plan.
 - Work with the Technical Community and other contributors to develop and execute launch plans for major releases and any major events.
 - Work with the Community Manager and other contributors as needed to support ongoing marketing activities.